What is eCalrossy?

 What is required of students & parents?

-- A suitable physical and supportive environment in which your child can participate in the Calrossy distance education program
+- A suitable physical environment and supportive situation in which your child can participate in the Calrossy distance education program.

 - Appropriate supervision of your child.

-- A suitable internet connection to enable the video conferencing connection.
-Support is also offered by Calrossy internal IT department.
+- A suitable internet connection to enable the video conferencing.
+Support is also offered by Calrossy's internal IT department.